RanaMostafaAbdElMohsen/TurtleBot_Ros/docs/GettingStarted.md

   - History_Simulation_Buggy `( Deprecated )`
     - Contains earlier version of project but `buggy`
   - HIstory_Motion_Planning_Buggy `( Deprecated )`
-    - Contains earlier version of project but `buggy` with all algorithms necessary for motion_planning -Exploration
+    - Contains earlier version of project but `buggy` with all algorithms necessary for motion_planning
-    -Code for exploration(currently only move_base with gmapping is working)

 ## Working Environment
 - Option 1 : Working with `Ubuntu 16 + Kinetic` with all ros packages installed